a5huynh/a5huynh.github.com/_posts/2017/2017-01-24-nets-branches-pipes.md

 the inputs?
 This is where the set of the weights for each input comes into play.
 Adjusting the weight to be closer to 0 means that input should have little impact on the overall decision.
-Adjusting the weight to be very large either negatively or postively means that input should have a very strong impact on the overall decision.
+Adjusting the weight to be very large either negatively or positively means that input should have a very strong impact on the overall decision.
 Putting it all together, if we were to compute the impact it would look something like this: